icebert04/icebert04.github.io/sponsors.md

 ---
 layout: page
-title: Sponsors
+title: Community Sponsors
 permalink: /sponsors/
 published: true
 ---

-## Community sponsors emoji heart

-We are grateful for wonderful sponsors who help sustain the FRIENDILLION Community.
+## We are grateful for wonderful sponsors who help sustain the FRIENDILLION Community.

 Interested in sponsoring Friendillion.com?
 Shoot me an _Email_ at [icebert04@gmail.com](mailto:icebert04@gmail.com)

 You can also reach me through my social media sites...